 Testing your home for mold involves a science-based inspection using environmental and surface testing for mold and mycotoxins.
 In this article, we’ll explain how mold exposure happens and how to test your home if you suspect issues.
 This is part one of a two-part series about safe, science-based mold testing and remediation.
+Please read our article about mold remediation to learn how to safely remove mold from your home.

 We're all familiar with the sort of mold that grows when leftovers sit in the refrigerator too long.
 We also benefit from helpful mold when we make aged or fermented foods like bleu cheese.
 But toxic mold is a different story altogether, and exposure to these harmful fungi can cause serious, life-threatening illness.